 Whether you choose to wear a necklace or a pendant to your wedding is entirely up to you.
 You will want to consider the shape and style of your wedding dress and what hairstyles you are most interested in before you look at neckwear.
 Wedding dresses with high collars are currently on the rise, and a necklace in the midst of that would be messy and distracting.
 Equally, an off-the-shoulder styled dress leaves so much bare space – particularly with updo hairstyles – that you might want something to hold focus in that area.
 Enter, the necklace.

 This vintage diamond and pearl necklace is part of a set with matching stud earrings.
-Jewellery sets are often a popular choice with brides, eliminating two birds with one stone and keeping a consistent aesthetic within their accessories.
+Jewellery sets are often a popular choice with brides, eliminating two birds with one stone and keeping a consistent aesthetic within their accessories, the example given is certainly among the most popular pearl pendant designs.

 This necklace sits in the midst of the décolletage, making it best suited to dresses with a V-shaped neckline.
 The pearl colour in this jewellery set complements white and ivory dresses over champagne or rose gold dresses.
 The stud earring inclusion would suggest this set goes best with hair that is down, but pulled back.